Electrostatics/GIBS/README.md

 > cmake -DCMAKE_BUILD_TYPE=RELEASE ../
 > make
 ```
 2. Using a 32-bit MINGW compiler for Windows.
-Run *CMake* and *make* in the Windows command prompt window.
+Run *cmake* and *make* in the Windows command prompt window.

 ```